tosts/Environment_Config/README.md

 ==================

 various config stuff for safekeeping
-(like so many before have done...)
+(like so many have done before...)